 Treating Impulse Control Disorders

 Behavioral therapy also shows significant promise for ICD patients – even in those who also suffer from alcohol use disorder or drug addiction.

-- Positive self-perception, how others see them, and how the world affects their mental health
+- Positive self-perception, how others see them, and how the world affects their mental health.

 - How facing their own interactions affects behaviors and responses in others.

-Continuous CBT, coupled with mindfulness and other practices that can serve as healthy coping mechanisms offer relief when stress can trigger an episode of impulsivity.
+Continuous CBT, coupled with mindfulness and other practices that can serve as healthy coping mechanisms, offer relief when stress can trigger an episode of impulsivity.

-Many patients experience positive turnarounds when they enter dedicated treatment facilities, particularly because these places are equipped to treat the underlying causes of impulse control disorders, other mental health conditions, and drug or alcohol dependency.
+Many patients experience positive turnarounds when they enter dedicated treatment facilities, principally because these places are equipped to treat the underlying causes of impulse control disorders, other mental health conditions, and drug or alcohol dependency.